“You are one single keystroke away from your life being destroyed”—Sue Scheff

 - Specific proposals for dismantling Shame Nation: advocating for cyberbullying laws and ramping up enforcement; pressuring tech companies to improve community standards; and emphasizing digital citizenship for people of all ages (it’s not just kids, folks!)

-SHAME NATION: Choosing Kindness and Compassion in an Age of Cruelty and Trolling will cite the latest research on online behavior, using images from surveys, studies and infographics, plus offer examples of digital shaming from tweets, Facebook posts, emails, and more.
+SHAME NATION: Choosing Kindness and Compassion in an Age of Cruelty and Trolling cites the latest research on online behavior, using images from surveys, studies and infographics, plus offer examples of digital shaming from tweets, Facebook posts, emails, and more.
 Using firsthand experiences, we will learn how to prevent, survive and overcome virtual disasters if they happen to you or a loved one.

 No one is immune.